Maggie Rogers Is More Than Just the Girl Pharrell Discovered

 During her first year at NYU, where she studied English and music, she was known as the “banjo girl.”
 It wasn’t until a year spent abroad in Europe that she learned to appreciate dance music.
 “I was in Berlin and France, and it was the first time I was really hearing dance music,” she explains.
 “It never struck me before to listen to a nine-minute house song.”
 Come to think of it, had this revelation not occurred, Rogers probably wouldn’t be where she is today.

-We’re just about to wrap up our meeting when I ask Rogers about something I read online: that she was an intern at ELLE.
-She confirms this, explaining that she was interning at the publication a year ago, helping in the online department, just before the Pharrell masterclass.
+We’re just about to wrap up our meeting when I ask Rogers about something I came across online while researching her: that she was an intern at ELLE magazine.
+She confirms this, explaining that she was interning at the publication a year ago helping in the online department, just before the Pharrell masterclass.
 It was during this internship that she told herself she needed to quit.
 “I just needed to be making music,” she explains.
 “It’s crazy, though!
 I was working on the ELLE “Women and Music” issue when I decided I had to quit.
 And then they asked me to be in the music issue this year!”
 Of course, Rogers couldn’t fit the engagement into her jam-packed schedule.
 (She was touring in Europe at the time.)
 “That was the goal when I quit.
-I was like ‘I’m gonna be in this next year.'”
+I was like ‘I’m gonna be in [the music issue] next year.'”